Dutch, Yiddish & Norwegian

-Students at Indiana learn Dutch to achieve a wide range of goals, for example, exploration or cultivation of family heritage, enhancement of qualifications for international business, direct access to a prominent cultural tradition, and skills acquisition for research in academic fields such as European history and art history.
+Students at Indiana University can learn Dutch to achieve a wide range of goals, such as exploration or cultivation of family heritage, enhancement of qualifications for international business, direct access to a prominent cultural tradition, and skills acquisition for research in academic fields such as European history and art history.

-For further information and advising about academic opportunities in Dutch, including study in the Netherlands or Belgium, please see the Director for Dutch Language and Culture, Esther Ham, firstname.lastname@example.org, Ballantine Hall 667, (812) 855-7173.
+For further information and advising about academic opportunities in Dutch language and culture, including study in the Netherlands or Belgium, please see the Director for the Dutch Program, Esther Ham, email@example.com, Ballantine Hall 667, (812) 855-7173.

 Yiddish Language & Culture